 I’ve always been a bit blinkered when it comes to digital cameras and never looked at anything other than Canon.
 I’ve got a lot of money invested in the Canon camera brand including S90, G10, 5D Mark ii, 5D Mark iii, 7D and a whole host of L-series lenses.
-Last year I came across a brand new Fuji X10 at a price I just couldn’t refuse and I was starting to get the ‘new camera’ itch so rather than the latest G-series Canon or the EOS-M for my travels I bought a Fuji X10 and fell in love with it, especially in it’s Toma half leather case, while I was on my beach house which I rented from the Twiddy agency, I was able to have lots of fun with it.
+Last year I came across a brand new Fuji X10 at a price I just couldn’t refuse and I was starting to get the ‘new camera’ itch so rather than the latest G-series Canon or the EOS-M for my travels I bought a Fuji X10 and fell in love with it, especially in it’s Toma half leather case, while I was on my beach house which I rented from the Twiddy agency which was great since they just repaired the roofs with the Palm Beach roofing company they got by visit homepage of their site, I was able to have lots of fun with it.
 The X10 accompanied me on all my holidays and trips for the year and it was a welcome relief to leave the bulky SLRs and camera cases at home for a change.
 However, something was lacking, I loved the X10 but I kept finding myself thinking “I miss the bokeh from a bigger sensor” or “I wish I had my 5D3 with me right now” and I was also finding it a little slow to focus when jumping from an SLR to the X10 so this is where the X100S came in…

 I booked a trip to New York and Bermuda and when it came to sorting out what I was taking the inevitable camera choice dilemma came up.
 The X10 would be good but I know I’d kick myself for some shots if I only had the X10 and nothing better so I took the plunge and spent £1000 on the new Fuji X100S and decided that was the only camera I was going to take with me.
 APS-C size sensor, great high iso performance, full manual control, superb F2.0 23mm lens and super fast focus, that had all the boxes ticked apart from zoom.
 I have a few prime L-series Canon lenses so I’m not adverse to primes but I tend to live in my Canon 24-70 so going to a prime 23mm (36.8mm Full Frame equivalent) and nothing else would be a challenge.